GabeScott/standard-works-vault/General Conference/1975 October - The Redemption of the Dead.md

 I have reason, my brother and sisters, to feel very deeply about the subject that I have chosen for today, and to feel more than the usual need for your sustaining prayers, because of its very sacred nature.

 When the Lord was upon the earth He made it very clear that there was one way, and one way only, by which man may be saved.
-“I am the way, the truth, and the life: no man cometh unto the Father, but by me.”
-(John 14:6.)
+“I am the way, the truth, and the life: no man cometh unto the Father, but by me.” ([[John 14.6|John 14:6]].)
 To proceed on that way, these two things emerge as being very fixed.
 First, in His name rests the authority to secure the salvation of mankind.
-“For there is none other name under heaven given ... whereby we must be saved.”
-(Acts 4:12.)
+“For there is none other name under heaven given … whereby we must be saved.” ([[Acts 4.12|Acts 4:12]].)
 And next, there is an essential ordinance—baptism—standing as a gate through which every soul must pass to obtain eternal life.

 The Lord was neither hesitant nor was He apologetic in proclaiming exclusive authority over those processes, all of them in total, by which we may return to the presence of our Heavenly Father.
 This ideal was clear in the minds of His apostles also, and their preaching provided for one way, and one way only, for men to save themselves.

 Over the centuries men saw that many, indeed most, never found that way.
 This became very hard to explain.
 Perhaps they thought it to be generous to admit that there are other ways.
 So they tempered or tampered with the doctrine.

-This rigid emphasis on “one Lord and one baptism,” was thought to be too restrictive, and too exclusive, even though the Lord Himself had described it as being narrow, for, “Strait is the gate, and narrow is the way, which leadeth unto life.”
-(Matt.
-7:14.)
+This rigid emphasis on “one Lord and one baptism,” was thought to be too restrictive, and too exclusive, even though the Lord Himself had described it as being narrow, for, “Strait is the gate, and narrow is the way, which leadeth unto life.” ([[Matthew 7.14|Matt.
+7:14]].)

 Since baptism is essential there must be an urgent concern to carry the message of the gospel of Jesus Christ to every nation, kindred, tongue, and people.
 That came as a commandment from Him.